oktadev/okta-blog/_source/_posts/2018-07-10-build-a-basic-crud-app-with-node-and-react.md

 * Secure your application with [multi-factor authentication](https://developer.okta.com/use_cases/mfa/)
 * And much more!
 Check out our [product documentation](https://developer.okta.com/documentation/)

-If you don't already have one, [sign up for a forever-free developer account](https://developer.okta.com/signup/).
-Log in to your developer console, navigate to **Applications**, then click **Add Application**.
-Select **Single-Page App**, then click **Next**.

-Since Create React App runs on port 3000 by default, you should add that as a Base URI and Login Redirect URI.
-Your settings should look like the following:

-{% img blog/node-react-crud/create-new-application-settings.png alt:"Create new application settings" width:"700" %}{: .center-image }
+{% include setup/cli.md type="spa" framework="React" loginRedirectUri="http://localhost:3000/login/callback" %}

-Click **Done** to save your app, then copy your **Client ID** and paste it as a variable into a file called `.env.local` in the root of your project.
+Copy your **Client ID** and paste it as a variable into a file called `.env.local` in the root of your project.
 This will allow you to access the file in your code without needing to store credentials in source control.
-You'll also need to add your organization URL (without the `-admin` suffix).
 Environment variables (other than `NODE_ENV`) need to start with `REACT_APP_` in order for Create React App to read them, so the file should end up looking like this:

 **.env.local**
 ```bash